 Better Leaders, Better Schools

-The September issue looked at diversity in chemistry, takes on the “multi-tasking myth,” featured an article written by our own Nancy Conrad, and more.
+This recent issue looks at diversity in chemistry, takes on the “multitasking myth,” features an article written by our own Nancy Conrad, and more.

 Podcast host Jethro kicks off this episode with an update about the Conrad Challenge and then sits down with school leaders Will Richardson and Bruce Dixon to discuss challenging the traditional learning model and the future of education.

 California-based principal Jeff Kubiak joins the show to discuss how his school is using technology as a supportive tool to help teachers measure academic growth, facilitate more small group instruction, and deliver individual interventions throughout the school day.

 For more, visit www.transformativeprincipal.org and follow Transformative Principal on Twitter @trnfrmprincipal

 Jeff Bradbury is joined by Gabriel Garillo, Educational Technology Specialist, gives an update about his upcoming FETC presentations, discusses why he thinks podcasts have a place in the classroom, and how he is tying in cooking recipes into his own podcast series.